fabulous-dev/Fabulous/docs/update.md

 ```

 Note that `Program.mkProgramWithCmdMsg` doesn't do anything magic.
-It only applies `mapCommands` to any `CmdMsg`s returned by `init` and `update`.
+It only applies `mapCommands` to any `CmdMsg` returned by `init` and `update`.
-You could achieve the exact same behavior by converting them yourself and use `Program.mkProgram`.
+You could achieve the exact same behavior by converting them yourself and using `Program.mkProgram`.

 Threading and Long-running Operations
 ------